Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 Agustus 2025 22.34.40 UTC
+- WIB: Senin, 4 Agustus 2025 23.41.14 UTC
-- WITA: Senin, 4 Agustus 2025 23.34.40 UTC
+- WITA: Selasa, 5 Agustus 2025 00.41.14 UTC
-- WIT: Selasa, 5 Agustus 2025 00.34.40 UTC
+- WIT: Selasa, 5 Agustus 2025 01.41.14 UTC

 Kutipan Inspiratif:
-"A man must eat a peck of salt with his friend before he knows him."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: friendship
+Kategori: motivational